Silent Radar: Background

 While their previous three albums were released by MCA Records, this was the first release from the band by EMI Music Canada.
 In 1995, Seagram Company Ltd. acquired 80% of MCA and the following year the new owners dropped the MCA name; the company became Universal Studios, Inc. and its music division, MCA Music Entertainment Group, was renamed Universal Music Group.

 The biggest change on the CD was the band's embrace of the internet.
 The CD included a CD-activated key to access multi-media material in a secret area of the band's website.
 The CD activated website was the first use of this technology for a major-label band.

 This gave the band three websites: their old website done in a traditional fashion, a new site dedicated to their new record Silent Radar, and a main site which included WAG, the band's official "magazine."

 At the time, their webzine WAG set the band apart from their contemporaries.
 The webzine was filled with writing from the various band members and included digital photos taken by the band, tour diaries, feature articles, and a summary of the band's reviews of concerts, books, records and gear.

-The goal of the band in this internet endeavor was to allow them to give people a little taste of who they were when not on stage and what they think about.
+The goal of the band in this internet endeavor was to allow them to show their audience who they were when not on stage.

 The release of the album was also unique for its time.
 They unveiled the album one piece at a time over the internet.
 Starting Thursday March 5, 1998, a piece of the artwork from the new album was posted on a special website, along with a snippet of one song from the album.
 Between March 5, 1998 and March 27, 1998, a new piece and a new song was posted every other day until the puzzle was descrambled, and fans had seen and heard bits of the whole track listing.

 The first song to be put up on the site was the first single "Stereo", and the snippets were only up for a two-day period before it was replaced by the next song.